lvauvillier/dji-log-parser/README.md

 [![crates](https://img.shields.io/crates/v/dji-log-parser.svg)](https://crates.io/crates/dji-log-parser)
 [![docs.rs](https://docs.rs/dji-log-parser/badge.svg)](https://docs.rs/dji-log-parser)

-A library / cli for parsing DJI txt logs
+A library and CLI tool for parsing DJI txt logs with support for all log versions and encryptions.

 ## Features

-- Supports all log versions and encryptions
-- Parse records and extract embedded images
+- Parse records and extract embedded images from DJI logs
+- Normalize records across different log versions for a consistent frame format
+- Export frames to CSV for easy analysis
-- Export flight tracks to GeoJSON and KML
+- Generate flight tracks in GeoJSON and KML formats
+- Support for all log versions, including encrypted logs (version 13+)

 ## Encryption in Version 13 and Later

 Starting with version 13, log records are AES encrypted and require a specific keychain for decryption.
 This keychain must be obtained from DJI using their API.
 An apiKey is necessary to access the DJI API.

+Once keychains are retrieved from DJI API, they can be stored along with the original log for further offline use.

 ### Obtaining an ApiKey